-Verify that the model business unit from which you want to copy is accurate.
+Before you complete the tasks in this section, you must verify that the model business unit from which you want to copy is accurate.

-Form Used to Copy Accounts to Business Units
+6.5.3 Form Used to Copy Accounts to Business Units

 Form Name FormID Navigation Usage Copy Accounts to Business Units W09804E Organization & Account Setup (G09411), Copy Accts to Business Units Copy object and subsidiary accounts to business units.